 In most areas, Calendula thrives in milder climates, primarily in early spring and late fall.
 They will even develop and bloom in milder temperatures during the winter.

-You will surely adore seeing gorgeous flowers on any given day and, as always, are relieved to see them in the early spring.
-They have thrived through several mild winters in some regions and are welcome on gloomy winter days.
+You will surely adore seeing gorgeous flowers on any given day and, as always, be relieved to see them in early spring.
+In some regions, they have thrived through several mild winters and are welcome on gloomy winter days.

 4. Calendula Protects the Soil

 While it can bloom all summer long in moderate areas, this flower does best in the milder months of spring and fall.
-It can be used as a cover crop or as a living mulch to protect the soil because it has deep, fibrous roots and grows in dense areas.
+Because it has deep, fibrous roots and grows in dense areas, it can be used as a cover crop or as a living mulch to protect the soil.

 Plant seeds in the middle of the summer for a fall cover crop that will shield the soil from the winter.
 Alternatively, plant seeds for a spring cover crop or mulch in the fall.